 As you can see, Forbidden Journey truly begins the experience long before you sit down for the ride.
-A slow walk through the queue takes roughly 20 minutes, longer if you care to stop and watch each of the scenes several times.
-The Defense Against the Dark Arts classroom actually features three separate bits of dialogue between Harry, Ron, and Hermione, as well as three different spells that get cast in the room, each with its own unique special effects.
+A slow walk through the queue takes roughly 20 minutes, longer if you care to stop and watch each scene several times.
+The Defense Against the Dark Arts classroom actually features three separate bits of dialogue between Harry, Ron, and Hermione and three different spells that get cast in the room, each with its own unique special effects.
 They’re all worth stopping and watching, though the one seen in its entirety in the video above is definitely the most entertaining.

 Upon first arriving into the Room of Requirement, you are greeted by Hogwarts students who ask, “How many muggles in your party?”
 You get the feeling like you’re really being escorted out of the castle by a group of students eager to help you skip a boring lecture on Hogwarts history.
 It’s a nice touch.

 A unique element to boarding Forbidden Journey is that the ride vehicles never stop moving.
 Guests are required to step onto a slow-moving platform and take a seat while in motion.
-The loading process has been compared to Disney’s Omnimover system, utilized on attractions like The Haunted Mansion and Buzz Lightyear’s Space Ranger Spin.
+Compared to Disney’s Omnimover system, the loading process is utilized on attractions like The Haunted Mansion and Buzz Lightyear’s Space Ranger Spin.
 But comparisons to those attractions end there as each of the four seats on the vehicles features an over-the-shoulder harness like those found on many roller coasters.
 Once you sit down in the snug seats and pull the harness down, you realize that there is no way this ride is going to be a slow-moving adventure.